Off the Beaten Path in Trieste

 The real Trieste lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Historic coffee houses and Risiera di San Sabba that make a city worth knowing.
 Even around well-known spots like Piazza Unita d'Italia and Castello di Miramare, one street over the crowds disappear entirely.

-Use this page as a starting point for a Trieste walking tour, a free self-guided route, or the Roamee app for Trieste.
+Use this page as a starting point for a Trieste walking tour, a free route, or the Roamee app for Trieste.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Trieste for the well-known history and culture attractions, but the most memorable moments happen off the main path.
 Side streets one block from Piazza Unita d'Italia, residential quarters, quiet courtyards — these are the parts of Trieste that feel genuine.
 Places like Historic coffee houses and Risiera di San Sabba are the kind of spots locals would actually recommend.